Stenobrimus: Taxonomy

 The genus Stenobrimus was established by Joseph Redtenbacher in 1906 as a monotypic genus for the simultaneously described Stenobrimus bolivari within the Obrimini.
 Redtenbacher described the species using a female that the Spanish naturalist and entomologist Ignacio Bolívar had collected in Luzon in the area around Tayabas.
 The species name was chosen in his honor.
 James Abram Garfield Rehn and his son John W. H. Rehn described Stenobrimus tagalog in 1939 as the second species of the genus based on a male.
 The species name is dedicated to the Filipino ethnic group of the Tagalog.
 Oliver Zompro elevated the Obrimini to a subfamily in 2004 and divided them into three tribes.
 He assigned Stenobrimus to the Eubulidini together with Eubulides, Tisamenus, Ilocano (today synonymous with Tisamenus), Hoploclonia, Heterocopus, Pterobrimus and Theramenes.
 A publication by Frank H. Hennemann et al. in 2016 moved back this tribe in and is now considered a synonym for the Obrimini, into which the genus Stenobrimus was transferred back.
 Within the obrimini three generic groups were established.
 The one put forward for Stenobrimus is the only monotypic one because of the unique characters of the genus.
 Even if the genus groups do not exist according to a work based on genetic analyzes and published in 2021, the special position of Stenobrimus could be confirmed in principle.
-In 2010, Stenobrimus lumad, the last species whose species name is dedicated to the Lumad indigenous people of Mindanao, was described.
+In 2010, Stenobrimus lumad, whose species name is dedicated to the Lumad indigenous people of Mindanao, was described.
+In 2023 Stenobrimus pilipinus was described from Cavinti.

 The species described so far are: